Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

+To simulate the ADMs one will need to measure the rotational constants or calculate them from the vibronic ground state structure.
+Measured constants remove structural biases potentially induced by calculating these coefficients from a simulated or presumed structure and decouple the rotational signal from the MHA sampling.
+When simulating or inducing molecular tumbling is prohibitively difficult, one may use the induced anisotropy from the dipole alignment of the initial photo-excitation.
+This method can be made more general as our Bayesian Inference approach does not require anisotropy and is applicable to the traditionally used isotropic component.

-We use Bayesian Inferencing to retrieve \ptheta{} and ultimately the \prthopt{} distribution. \prthopt{} is significantly more information rich than the simple PDF.
-Our method decomposes anisotropic diffraction into individual $C_{lmk}(q)$, each of which independently constrains \ptheta{} and consequently the molecular geometries.
-The \prthopt{} distribution, which approximates $|\Psi(\mathbf{r})|^2$, allows us to find the most probable pair-wise distances and angles to define a most-likely geometry that is unique.
-Traditionally, an ideal PDF derived from an infinite $q$ range, being the inverse Fourier transform of $q\,M_{000}(q)$, is at best a weighted histogram of unlabeled pair-wise distances.
-Since our measurements necessarily do not measure $q$ all the way to 0, and the signal drop-off limits our ability to measure high $q$, our $q$ range is always limited.
-These limitations obfuscate the PDF interpretations by introducing sinusoidal systematics that result in negative probabilities, shown in Fig~\ref{fig:response_gauss}d where we do not expect any distance above 2.3~\AA.
-To alleviate the ambiguity of Fig.~\ref{fig:response_gauss}d, we typically simulate $|\Psi(\mathbf{r})|^2$ with \textit{a priori} knowledge and validate simulation against the measured PDF.
-Instead of this traditional approach, our method uncovers the globally optimal parameters (\thopt) from the data for a given \prth.
-This requires only the initial ground state geometry, simulations of the coherent rotational wavepacket when using $C_{lmk}(q)$ for $l>0$, and for excited state dynamics one additionally needs relevant transition dipole moments.
-As made clear by comparing Figs.~\ref{fig:response_gauss}b and d, the \prthopt{} distribution is significantly more information rich than the simple PDF, e.g. it provides the 3d molecular geometry and width of the $|\Psi(\mathbf{r})|^2$.
+With Bayesian Inference, we use data to effectively invert $\langle I(\boldsymbol{q},t) \rangle$ for $\boldsymbol{\Theta}$.
+We use the $C_{lmk}(q)$ coefficients to independently constrain \ptheta, from which we find \thopt{} to parameterize \prthopt.
+The \prthopt{} distribution, which approximates $|\Psi(\boldsymbol{R})|^2$, provides the most probable (and unique) molecular structure.
+Traditionally, the PDF, being the inverse Fourier transform of $q\,M_{000}(q)$, is at best a weighted histogram of unlabeled pairwise distances from which one generally cannot obtain a unique structure.
+Since our measurements necessarily exclude $q$ all the way to 0, and the strong signal drop-off limits high $q$ measurements, our $q$ range is always limited.
+These limitations obfuscate the PDF interpretations by introducing sinusoidal systematics that result in negative probabilities, e.g. in Fig~\ref{fig:response_gauss}d where we do not expect any distance above 2.3~\AA.
+Therefore, we typically simulate $|\Psi(\boldsymbol{R})|^2$ with \textit{a priori} knowledge and validate simulation against the measured PDF.
+Our method instead uncovers the globally optimal parameters (\thopt) from the data for a given \prth.
+This requires only the initial vibronic ground state structure, simulations of the coherent rotational wavepacket when using $C_{lmk}(q)$ for $l>0$, and for excited state dynamics one additionally needs relevant transition dipole moments.
+As made clear by comparing Figs.~\ref{fig:response_gauss}b and d, the \prthopt{} distribution is significantly more information-rich than the PDF, e.g. it provides the 3d molecular structure and width of the $|\Psi(\boldsymbol{R})|^2$.
 This method thus has the potential to shift ultrafast diffraction to a discovery method applicable even to systems that extend beyond the scope of theory.